 Though universities in Argentina are free of tuition, there are still other fees associated with attending university, and without an effective scholarship system in place, lower income students can find it difficult to afford higher education.
 Argentina's universities have gained worldwide recognition, and have produced three Nobel Prize winners in the sciences.

-- About 70 kilograms of beef is consumed per capita in Argentina every year.
+- Argentina Culture and Traditions 70 kilograms of beef is consumed per capita in Argentina every year.

 - Argentina houses the highest point in both the Southern and Western Hemispheres in Mendoza.

-- The musical Evita was written about Eva Peron, the wife of Argentina's famous best known president, Juan Peron.
+- The musical Evita was written Argentina Culture and Traditions Eva Peron, the wife of Argentina's famous best known president, Juan Peron.